0

 SOYBEANS:

-be needed.
-On the January chart, resistance is the $11.37 area where we find
+January chart, resistance is the $11.69 1/2 area, where we find the recent

 WHEAT: